jim-junior/reactjs-media/README.md

 $ yarn add reactjs-media
 ```

-If your see no error then is is Installed.

 #### Setup

 In here we shall show a small demo on how to setup a simple video component.
 We shall create the default component.